 If you are paying monthly for your insurance, you cannot allow your policy to lapse do to non-payment.

-When this happen most insurance companies will force you to start a new policy and cause your rates to increase because there is now a negligent driving ticket on your record.
+When this happens most insurance companies will force you to start a new policy and cause your rates to increase because there is now a negligent driving ticket on your record.

 However, paying your insurance in full or keeping it paid on time will give you time to shop around.
 This doesn’t mean that other insurance companies won’t rate you for a negligent driving ticket.

 However, you may be able to find another insurance company that offers lower rates to at-risk drivers or at least a lower rate than your current insurance company.